theYeeti/pact-lang.org/docs/index.md

-# Welcome to Pact Developer Tutorials
+# Welcome to the Pact Developer Tutorials

 ### **What is Pact?**

-Pact is a human readable smart contract language.
-It lets anyone write clearly, directly and safely onto a blockchain—a true advance for secure and simple contract development.
-Pact supports entirely new business models and on-chain services.
+Pact is a human-readable smart contract language.

+It allows anyone to write clearly, directly and safely onto a blockchain — a true innovation for secure and simple smart contract development.
+Pact will enable you to create entirely new business models and on-chain services.

 ### **How to use the Pact Developer Tutorials**

 Pact Developer Tutorials offer the training needed to learn the Pact programming language.
-It teaches skills from beginner to advanced that are needed to develop blockchain applications with Pact.
+They teach skills from beginner to advanced that are to help you develop blockchain applications with Pact.

+### **Prerequisites**

 These free tutorials have no prerequisites.
-Learn whenever you want, and however you want with documentation and complementary videos for each lesson.
+Learn whenever and however you want using the documentation and complimentary videos for each lesson.

 ### **Get Started**

-Start with our Beginner Series which covers Pact’s fundamental concepts, followed by real smart contract projects you can deploy to our Testnet.
+Start with our <a href="https://pactlang.org/beginner/welcome-to-pact/" target="_blank">Beginner Tutorial Series</a> which covers Pact’s fundamental concepts, followed by real smart contract projects you can deploy to our Testnet.

-Select “Next” below to start the first tutorial, “Welcome To Pact”

 ### **Connect with our community**